“The only thing we have to fear is fear itself.” Yes, but FDR never heard of FOMO.

 Platforms like Snapchat and Instagram Stories give brands license to let loose without the worry that the photos/videos will become part of their permanent history.
 That helps to foster a deeper, more positive connection with customers.

 The Excitement of Live

 Because ephemeral content feels real, it naturally lends itself to live formats.
 Even when it’s not, the fleeting nature of the content makes it feel a lot more like a live experience and all the excitement it brings.

 Brands can harness this excitement by posting unique, can’t-miss content like new product introductions, demos, tutorials, Q&As with executives or industry influencers and behind-the-scenes looks at events or even just a typical day at the office.
 (This is not the platform to recycle content from other sites.)
 You can further engage by posting a call to action, hosting contests and requesting user-generated content.

-Fun and Positive
+Temporary Social Content can be Fun and Positive

 With all the bad news in the world, brands shouldn’t underestimate the power of simply being fun and positive.
 Ephemeral content—with its filters, stickers and augmented reality features—is that in a nutshell.
 Brands can look for creative ways to leverage the various platforms, offering special geo-filters at events and blending traditional advertising like billboards with technology.